Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese: Related Works

-Beyond research involving pretrained language models, other researchers explored the \textit{Kundoku} annotation system from the perspective of combinatorics and algorithms. \citet{shimano-2009-permutation} investigated the expressiveness of \textbf{Kaeriten} marks.
-He proposed a tree-structure model and a matrix model to depict the reading process of Chinese characters.
-He also proposed a recursive formula that computes the number of character permutations that can be described by \textbf{Kaeriten}. \citet{shimano-2012-permutation} continued to solve the recursive formula and derived the generating function.
-He then summarized his models and explained that the \textit{Kundoku} process is equivalent to a context-free language (CFL) with the Chomsky hierarchy \citep{shimano-2018-formalization}.
+Beyond research involving pretrained language models, other studies have explored the \textit{Kundoku} annotation system from the perspective of combinatorics and algorithms.~\citet{shimano-2009-permutation} investigated the expressiveness of \textbf{Kaeriten} marks.
+They proposed a tree-structure model and a matrix model to depict the reading process of Chinese characters.
+They further proposed a recursive formula that computes the number of character permutations that can be described by \textbf{Kaeriten}.
+In subsequent work,~\citet{shimano-2012-permutation} solved this recursive formula and derived the corresponding generating function.
+They summarized their models and demonstrated that the \textit{Kundoku} process is equivalent to a context-free language (CFL) with the Chomsky hierarchy~\citep{shimano-2018-formalization}.

+In the domain of low-resource Japanese translation research,~\citet{mao-etal-2020-jass} incorporated Japanese syntactic knowledge into language models by introducing a word reordering training objective.~\citet{mao-etal-2022-ling} extended this strategy to more language pairs and achieved improvements in machine translation.